 - Avoid sudden steering maneuvers that might create sway or undue side force on the trailer and remember to keep both hands on the wheel at all times.

 - Slow down when traveling over bumpy roads, railroad crossings, and ditches.

 - Make wider turns at curves and corners.
 Because your trailer’s wheels are closer to the inside of a turn than the wheels of your tow vehicle, they are more likely to hit or ride up over curbs.

 - To control swaying caused by air pressure changes and wind buffeting when larger vehicles pass from either direction, release the accelerator pedal to slow down and keep a firm grip on the steering wheel (see second bullet above).
 Also, if you are having too much sway, the purchase of a sway control device is a must.
 Only a sway control device can significantly reduce sway, a weight distribution hitch cannot by itself reduce sway.

 - Make sure your load is properly distributed in the trailer.
-For most RVs and boats, no problem.
-For cargo type trailers, open or enclosed, make sure that the bulk of the weight resides over the axle(s) of the trailer.
+For most RVs and boats, no problem but for cargo type trailers, open or enclosed, make sure that the bulk of the weight resides over the axle(s) of the trailer.
 If you cannot get your load properly leveled, you should investigate the purchase of a Weight Distributing Hitch.
 The purpose of a Weight Distribution Hitch or WDH is to level out the trailer.
 A trailer that is not properly distributed will not handle well and can cause serious problems – as well as a lack of good steering control and improper braking control.
 Most trailers (but not all) needing a WDH are heavy, RV type trailers.
 If not just for the comfort of the horses, most towing experts also recommend a WDH for all conventional style horse trailers.

 - Allow considerably more distance for stopping.